NVIDIA/aistore/docs/cli/bucket.md

 OPTIONS:
    --refresh value   interval for continuous monitoring;
-                     valid time units: ns, us (or µs), ms, s (default), m, h --count value     used together with '--refresh' to limit the number of generated reports (default: 0) --prefix value    for each bucket, select only those objects (names) that start with the specified prefix, e.g.:
+                     valid time units: ns, us (or µs), ms, s (default), m, h --count value     used together with '--refresh' to limit the number of generated reports, e.g.:
+                      '--refresh 10 --count 5' - run 5 times with 10s interval (default: 0)
+   --prefix value    for each bucket, select only those objects (names) that start with the specified prefix, e.g.:
-                     '--prefix a/b/c' - sum-up sizes of the virtual directory a/b/c and objects from the virtual directory a/b that have names (relative to this directory) starting with the letter c --cached          list only those objects from a remote bucket that are present ("cached") --all             all buckets, including accessible remote buckets that are not present in the cluster --units value     show statistics and/or parse command-line specified sizes using one of the following _units of measurement_: iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --verbose, -v     verbose
+                     '--prefix a/b/c' - sum-up sizes of the virtual directory a/b/c and objects from the virtual directory a/b that have names (relative to this directory) starting with the letter c --cached          list only those objects from a remote bucket that are present ("cached") --units value     show statistics and/or parse command-line specified sizes using one of the following _units of measurement_: iec - IEC format, e.g.: KiB, MiB, GiB (default) si  - SI (metric) format, e.g.: KB, MB, GB raw - do not convert to (or from) human-readable format --verbose, -v     verbose output
-   --timeout value   maximum time to wait for a job to finish; if omitted wait forever or Ctrl-C;
+   --dont-wait       when _summarizing_ buckets do not wait for the respective job to finish -
-                     valid time units: ns, us (or µs), ms, s (default), m, h --no-headers, -H  display tables without headers --help, -h        show help
+                     use the job's UUID to query the results interactively --no-headers, -H  display tables without headers --help, -h        show help
 ```